Cybernetic-Ransomware/Animals_Healthcare_Application/doc/08_adr_databases.md

 - [ ] MySQL,
 - [ ] SQLite,
 - [ ] MongoDB,
-- [ ] Redis,
+- [x] Redis    --to integrate,
 - [ ] Firebird,
 - [x] CouchDB.

 ### Decision
-Two databases have been selected for routing testing.
+Tree databases have been selected for routing testing.

 PostgreSQL - quick database creation and configuration with a good SQL interface.
 It has many use cases with Django.

 CouchDB - native support for files as attachments.
 Non-relational database, intended for file storage only.

+Redis - default broker for Celery queue.

 ### Consequences